Neotrygon orientalis: Growth Overfishing

 Species in the Neotrygon genus as a whole comprise at least 8 percent of all rays in official fishery reports.
 Based on the amount of illegal fishing that is present, the numbers are predicted to be far higher than that.
 Furthermore, specific areas of their habitat are threatened by overfishing, where the number of fish dying from natural causes is lower than those dying from fishing, leading to the "Growth Overfishing" phenomenon, where there are very few mature fish because they are fished and caught before they can grow.
 This indicates the potential risk that growth overfishing may cause in the many areas where the species is present, though this has only been researched at a specific fishery in Indonesia.

 Other potential things that might affect the population level include extensive habitat degradation (due to its inshore presence) and pollution.
-Furthermore, large costal areas, like mangroves in Indonesia have been lost to land conversion for urban development and other human activities, decreasing N. orientalis's potential range and habitat areas even more.
+Furthermore, large coastal areas, like mangroves in Indonesia have been lost to land conversion for urban development and other human activities, decreasing N. orientalis's potential range and habitat areas even more.
 This is exacerbated by global climate change and coral bleaching continuing to cause more area loss and species extinction.